Photographs: Danielle Moir

 Marc Fasanella holds a PhD in Art & Art Education from New York University and was a professor of Art and Architecture, as well as Ecological and Graphic Design for three decades.
 He has worked extensively as an independent curator, design build specialist in wood and landscape, and served as an environmental non-profit founder / director.

-Dr. Fasanella serves as lead executor for the Ralph Fasanella estate collection and has written and lectured about his father, a self-taught social realist painter.
-He authored the monograph Ralph Fasanella: Images of Optimism published by Pomegranate Press.
+For thirty years Marc served as lead executor for the Ralph Fasanella estate collection.
+He has curated exhibits, written articles and lectured about his father, a self-taught social realist painter.
+Marc also authored the monograph Ralph Fasanella: Images of Optimism published by Pomegranate Press.

 A skilled afro-cuban percussionist he has been a founding member of a jazz / world quartet, and quintet with whom he performed extensively on the East End of Long Island.

-Currently Marc is involved in an array of creative and intellectual pursuits in the areas of Art, Craft, Design, Ecology, Essay, Percussion, as well as Folk / Punk doggerel and Poetics.
+Marc now undertakes an array of creative and intellectual pursuits in the areas of Art, Craft, Design, Ecology, Essay, Folk / Punk doggerel / Poetics, and Percussion.

 Straw.jpg